utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/sharing-your-workspace.md

 You can use the number of watchers and forks in your public workspace to track its success.

+> For additional metrics, you can also view reports for [public workspaces](/docs/reports/all-workspaces-reports/#public-workspaces) and [public APIs](/docs/reports/all-apis-reports/#public-apis) in your [Postman reports dashboard](https://go.postman.co/reports/summary) ([Enterprise plans only](https://www.postman.com/pricing)).

 ### Watchers

-Track the number of watchers on your workspace, APIs, and collections to understand who is interested in your APIs.
+Track the number of watchers on your [workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#watching-a-workspace), [APIs](/docs/designing-and-developing-your-api/managing-apis/#watching-apis), and [collections](/docs/collections/using-collections/#watching-a-collection) to understand who is interested in your APIs.
 You can use the numbers of watchers as a metric for the number of consumers, contributors, and internal and external stakeholders who are interested in your APIs.

 ### Forks

 Making a linked copy of an API, or the mocks, documentation, tests, and other areas of the lifecycle defined as a collection to another workspace, allowing anyone to run on their own, make changes and enhancements, then if they desire, contribute back to the original and receive regular updates over time.

+For more details about viewing the number of people who forked a Postman entity, see [Viewing fork information](/docs/collaborating-in-postman/using-version-control/forking-entities/#viewing-fork-information).